01-04-2013 Job Opportunity Ref. fd-det-del

 - Excellent ability to work in a team and to take on a leadership role

 - Well-developed writing and summarizing skills

 - Open-minded and adaptable

 - rewarding work in a humanitarian and multicultural environment

 - a four-week orientation course in Switzerland prior to posting abroad

 - opportunities for further in-house training

 - generous social benefits

-For reasons related to the institution's working procedures, in particular its principle of neutrality, ICRC personnel cannot in principle be nationals of or originate from the countries to which they are assigned.
+For reasons related to the institution's working procedures, in particular its principle of neutrality, ICRC personnel cannot be nationals of or originate from the countries to which they are assigned.